Frequently Asked Questions About Fairwind Yacht Club

 Men and women, from age 20 and up, some single, some married, some with children.
 Some experienced sailors, some new to sailing.

 I want to check the club out – where do we meet?

-Marina Del Rey usually meets on the first Saturday of every month and Channel Islands Harbor, on the third Sunday of each month.
+Marina del Rey usually meets on the second Saturday of every month and Channel Islands Harbor, on the third Sunday of each month.
 These are the best times to meet members of the Club and you will probably be invited to sail in the afternoon.
 But these dates sometimes get changed, especially for Holidays e.g. the July 4 weekend.

 Once I’m “checked-out”, how do I reserve a boat?

 Reservations are made on-line through our website.
 A reservation guarantees you sailing time – even during the warm summer months.

 When can I go cruising to Catalina, etc.?